-I am currently the Director of Re-Missioning for Fresh Expressions US, Cultivator of Fresh Expressions for the Florida Conference of the United Methodist Church, and adjunct professor for the Doctor of Ministry program at United Theological Seminary.
-I serve as the co-pastor of Wildwood UMC with my wife Jill, where we direct addiction recovery programs, a jail ministry, a food pantry, an interracial unity movement, and house a faith-based inpatient treatment center.
-Wildwood is a traditional congregation and a network of thirteen fresh expressions that gather in tattoo parlors, dog parks, salons, running tracks, community centers, burrito joints, and digital spaces.
+I am currently the Director of Re-Missioning for Fresh Expressions US, Cultivator of Fresh Expressions for the Florida Conference of the United Methodist Church, and Director of the Fresh Expressions House of Studies at United Theological Seminary.
+I serve as the co-pastor of Wildwood UMC and St Marks UMC with my wife Jill, where we direct addiction recovery programs, a jail ministry, a food pantry, an interracial unity movement, and house a faith-based inpatient treatment center.
+Wildwood and St Marks are traditional congregations AND a network of thirteen fresh expressions that gather in tattoo parlors, dog parks, salons, running tracks, community centers, burrito joints, and digital spaces.

 I cultivate missional leaders in individual, regional, statewide, and national roles.
-Most recently I’ve begun to do this in the context of educational institutions.
+Most recently I’ve begun to do this in the role of an adjunct professor at several educational institutions.
 I coach pioneers across the theological spectrum.
 I’ve consulted with hundreds of churches, as well as districts, denominations, networks, and dioceses.
 As a practitioner of missional leadership, I’ve started and developed businesses and planted missional communities most of my life.
 I’ve done this for the last ten years from the base of a traditional congregation.
 My coaching and consulting work are not theoretical only, but experiential.
 I believe in maintaining a practitioner’s ethos: I eat my own cooking and share experimental recipes!

 I earned a Master of Divinity from Asbury Theological Seminary and a Doctorate in Semiotics and Future Studies at Portland Seminary.
-I’m an author of multiple books in my field, including Deep Roots, Wild Branches: Revitalizing the Church in the Blended Ecology; A Field Guide to Methodist Fresh Expressions; and co-author of Contextual Intelligence: Unlocking the Ancient Secret to Mission on the Front Lines (in press) with Leonard Sweet, and The 21st Century Christian: Following Jesus Where Life Happens with Michael Moynagh.
+I’m an author of multiple books in my field, including Deep Roots, Wild Branches: Revitalizing the Church in the Blended Ecology; Deep & Wild: Remissioning Your Church from the Outside In, A Field Guide to Methodist Fresh Expressions; Fresh Expressions in a Digital Age: How the Church Can Prepare for a Post-Pandemic World, and co-author of Contextual Intelligence: Unlocking the Ancient Secret to Mission on the Front Lines with Leonard Sweet, as well as The 21st Century Christian: Following Jesus Where Life Happens with Michael Moynagh.
 My doctoral dissertation is available to download here for free: “Contextual Intelligence: One Intelligence to Serve Them All.”